 - Smart grid initiatives aimed at creating more-resilient, self-healing distribution networks and deploying event avoidance functions are pushing the integration of traditional OMSs, with distribution network operation and control automation systems (such as automatic reclosing and advanced distribution protection).
 Governmental funding of smart grid projects has helped vendors and utilities collaborate on specific requirements.
-OMS vendors are now focusing on building these smart grid features into their production systems.
-These efforts have resulted in a number of partnerships, including Intergraph's partnership with Siemens to integrate intelligent grid control functionality into its OMS distribution dispatch offering, as well as Oracle's partnership with S&C Electric Co., and CGI's partnership with Cooper Power Systems — which are intended to better integrate OMS and DMS applications with substation and distribution automation systems.
+OMS vendors are now focusing on building these smart grid features into their product offerings.
+These efforts have resulted in a number of partnerships, including Intergraph's partnership with Siemens to integrate intelligent grid control functionality into its OMS distribution dispatch offering, as well as Oracle's partnership with S&C Electric, and CGI's partnership with Cooper Power Systems — which are intended to better integrate OMS and DMS applications with substation and distribution automation systems.

 - Utilities have increasing needs to coordinate outage restoration efforts with public emergency/crisis management organizations.
 Several high-profile commission inquiries into utility restoration practices in recent years have highlighted this concern.
 U.S. Department of Homeland Security requirements for better coordination of emergency responses have also required more rigor from utilities.
 Two organizations that are well-positioned to address coordination with public emergency organizations are Intergraph, whose product originally addressed public-sector disaster management needs, and Trimble, which acquired Let Systems in 2011, whose product was designed to manage events in water, sewer and storm drainage networks.

-Utility managers must consider market dynamics when making OMS investment decisions.
-For example, in competitive retail markets, with unbundled customer and network asset ownership, there is an additional requirement to enable collaboration between two separate entities.
-The OMS must bridge operations of the distribution network operator, responsible for managing network assets, and the energy retailer, responsible for managing customer service.
-In markets with significant merger-and-acquisition (M&A) activities, we see the emergence of large utility companies, serving millions of customers spread over large territories.
+- Utility managers must consider market dynamics when making OMS investment decisions.
+For example, in competitive retail markets with unbundled customer and network asset ownership, there is an additional requirement to enable collaboration between two separate entities.
+The OMS must bridge operations of the distribution network operator responsible for managing network assets, and the energy retailer responsible for managing customer service.
+In markets with significant merger and acquisition (M&A) activities, we see the emergence of large utility companies serving millions of customers spread over large territories.
 Consequently, the OMS must be designed for a wide-area deployment, including high scalability (ability to process several hundred thousand customer calls and AMI event messages per hour).
 Otherwise, utilities may be forced to revert to manual storm restoration management in extreme events.

 Core OMS requirements are: